John McAfee: MGT Capital Investments (2016–2018)

 In May 2016, McAfee was appointed chairman and CEO of MGT Capital Investments, a technology holding company.
 It initially said it would rename itself John McAfee Global Technologies, although this plan was abandoned due to a dispute with Intel over rights to the "McAfee" name.

-He changed MGT's focus from social gaming to cybersecurity, saying "anti-virus software is dead, it no longer works", and that "the new paradigm has to stop the hacker getting in" before they can do damage.
-The first product for this purpose was Sentinel.
+He changed MGT's focus from social gaming to cybersecurity, saying "anti-virus software is dead, it no longer works," and that the new goal was to stop hackers before they could enter a network.
+To lead this pivot, McAfee recruited a technical team from Ontario, Canada, including Robert Rogers and Joshua Kowalchuk, whose firm Ontario High Speed Inc. provided the intellectual property for the company's new roadmap.